Tinatin Gurieli: Divorce and later life

 Levan was, in the words of the Georgian chronicles, "a lover of whoring and fornication".
 His subjects, whom Levan's reign brought relative peace and prosperity, were inclined to overlook his frailties.
 Tinatin was not, however.
 She requested and was granted a divorce in 1529.
 The queen retired to the Shuamta nunnery, built at her behest and on her dowry.
 The monastery came to be known as Akhali Shuamta, that is, "the new Shuamta", in contrast to Dzveli Shuamta, "the old Shuamta", a nearby located medieval convent, which had been abandoned by Tinatin's time.
 The monastery, which the queen built, has been functional into the 21st century, except for the hiatus of the Soviet rule.

-After the divorce, Levan married a daughter of the shamkhal of Tarku.
+After the divorce, Levan married a daughter of the shamkhal of Tarki.
 Incensed at Tinatin's decision, he further disowned her children and favored his offspring of his second marriage, giving rise to a family feud after his death in 1574.
 His son by Tinatin, Alexander II, eventually emerged victorious.
 Tinatin continued to live at the Shuamta convent until her death there in 1591.
 She was buried in that monastery, far from her ex-husband, as she had requested.